Embodied Compassion: Belonging as a Free Soul

 Chris Halas Wood is a scientist, teacher and social justice activist, who has worked extensively with Nikki and experienced the transformational power of this work.
 Their work continues to explore the healing connections and possibilities between the personal and collective fields working toward a more just world.

-Nikki Mackay is a highly skilled Family Constellation facilitator who has come to Madison regularly for the past four years.
-She brings her extensive skills as a facilitator, teacher, therapist and scientist with 15 years Family Constellation experience to bear in her work.
-Chris Wood is a scientist, teacher and social justice activist, who has worked with Nikki for the past 6 years and experienced the many benefits of this work.
+Nikki Mackay is a highly skilled Family Constellation facilitator who has come to Madison regularly for the past five years.
+She brings her extensive skills as a facilitator, teacher, therapist and scientist with 17 years Family Constellation experience to bare in her work.